Google Fax: How to Send and Receive Faxes with a Google Fax Number

 Let’s take an in-depth look at each one of these benefits.

 You’ll also be free from problems such as paper jams and poor document printing results, which can take precious minutes of your time.
+It only takes a couple of minutes to compose and send a fax.

 2. Acts as a Dedicated Fax Line